Pyrénées-Orientales: Members of the National Assembly

 Pyrénées-Orientales elected the following members of the National Assembly during the 2022 legislative election:

+Renaming

+There is a debate in the departement around its renaming due to the lack of identification with the Catalan identity of the territory on its current name, as well as the geographic ambiguity that expresses.
+The Departamental Council will hold a consultation in November 2025 to ask the population about different options of rename it, the most popular among them being "Pays Catalan" and "Pyrénées Catalanes", according to an online poll.

 Cuisine

 The cuisine of Pyrénées-Orientales draws naturally from the historical Catalan presence in the area, so dishes like paella, caragols a la llauna and calçots are prevalent in the restaurants, especially at important dates such as the various saints' feast days and cultural festivals.

 The area is famous for its wine with the predominantly red grape varieties grown all over the department, regional specialities such as muscat de Rivesaltes and Banyuls are sold everywhere in the department.

 The geography of the area leads to a distinct divide in the cuisine of P-O. The mountainous area to the south has dishes using ingredients that grow naturally there, products such as olives and goat's cheese.

-Fish are also very popular in the region with Collioure being famous for its anchovies, although fishing has declined due to the overall reduction of the fish stock in the Mediterranean sea.
+Fish are also very popular in the region, with Collioure being famous for its anchovies.
+However, fishing has declined due to the overall reduction of the fish stock in the Mediterranean sea.